-TransUnion Credit Report, Score & Alerts is your personal assistant and all-weather watchdog for your credit.
+One way TransUnion empowers consumers is via our Credit Report, Score & Alerts, a personal financial assistant and all-weather watchdog for your credit.
 With it, you have around-the-clock access to your credit profile.
-It monitors your credit accounts for new changes, such as new account opening or account enquiry.
-By staying on top of your financial credit, you will be able to maintain a healthy credit score and properly plan for financial success.
+It monitors your credit accounts for new changes, such as new account openings or account enquiries.
+By staying on top of your financial credit, you will be able to shape your financial future by maintaining a healthy credit score and planning properly for financial success

 A TransUnion Credit Report contains details of your credit history provided by TransUnion members, including banks and other financial institutions.
 Consumers can access their own credit report either by becoming a subscriber on the TransUnion website or at the TransUnion office with online reservation.

 A description of a TransUnion Credit Report is below:

 As part of the credit approval process, banks and financial institutions may inquire about the applicant’s credit history and repayment habits to determine the applicant’s financial credibility.
 By regularly checking your credit report, you could boost your own credit health and credit literacy.
 You can ensure information stays accurate and spot signs of fraud or identity theft.
 Hence, whether you have plans to apply for a loan, a mortgage, or a credit card, you are encouraged to check your credit report regularly.

 Credit Score ranges from A to J, where A is the highest score.
 It is one of the references credit providers may use as part of the credit approval process.
 In addition to a Credit Score, credit providers may also consider the applicant’s risk, internal credit ratings, as well as the applicant’s financial status and other personal information.
 In addition to credit history and enquiries, other information in your credit report is also used to calculate the Credit Score.
 Any changes in the records might trigger a reassessment of the Credit Score.

 Please refer to What is a Credit Score? for details.